| CECG

 Jean

-of Biochemistry and Molecular Biology
+E. Brenchley, Emeritus Professor, Department of Biochemistry and Molecular Biology

-William Burgos, Assistant Professor of Environmental
+William Burgos, Professor, Department of Civil and Environmental Engineering

-Engineering, Department of Civil and Environmental Engineering
+Fred Cannon, Professor, Department of Civil and Environmental Engineering

-Hunter Carrick, Assistant Professor, School of
+Hunter Carrick, Adjunct Associate Professor, Department of School of

 Forest Resources